-Legends are pleased to offer chassis FW08 -10.
+On offer is chassis FW08 -10.
 Prepared and developed to the absolute highest standard resulting in what has to be the ultimate example of the iconic FW08 C.

 Documented by Jonathan Williams, it is confirmed that chassis 10 was constructed for the1983 Formula 1 Grand Prix season acting as a spare for both team drivers, Keke Rosberg as well as Jacques Laffite and transported to end of season Grands Prix.

 Chassis 10 has been subjected to a development process over the course of the last 3 years working with specialists such as Nigel Rees of GSD RaceDyn resulting in class victories in the FIA Masters series.
 All engineering aspects have been methodically and meticulously addressed offering an opportunity to enter the historic Formula One world at the very sharp end of the grid.
 A welcomed participant in the FIA Master Historic F1 series.

 " I had a few laps in the car at Donington and it felt so good I was happy to go for a quick time on my second lap which is a car that gives exceptional confidence and had been very well set up.
 Given the chance I would love to race it.
 It is more user friendly at the limit than similar ground effect cars and so more suitable for the slightly less accomplished driver whilst it is also quite capable of beating the ground effect cars."